 The Million Person Project (MPP) is a global project about love, storytelling and connecting change makers.
-Through one-on-one coaching, workshops, and online programs, MPP supports change makers to identify and own their personal story relating to their work, in order to powerfully share it and move any audience to action.
+Through one-on-one coaching, workshops, and The Story Academy, MPP supports change makers to identify and own their personal story relating to their work, in order to powerfully share it and move any audience to action.

 Million Person project started as a project to help 1 million people globally change the world by telling their story.
-Since 2011 Heather + Julian have worked with over 1500 change makers from 67 countries - authors, TED speakers, activists, students, entreprenuers and more.
+Since 2011 Heather + Julian have worked with over 3000 change makers from 69 countries - authors, TED speakers, activists, students, entrepreneurs and more.

 Hi, we're Heather and Julian.
 We are a couple in life, in love and work!
 We are two Northern Cali natives living in San Francisco.
 We are fascinated by how authentic personal stories can transform a room, a relationship, an organization or the world.
 We believe that now more than ever, we must bring our full selves to the work that we're most passionate about.
 Helping people find the role of their story in that process is what gets us fired up every morning.